I often use Makefiles in some of my projects.

 While spaces can be used elsewhere for indentation, tabulation is mandatory inside a target.

-Now from a command prompt, cd
+Now from a command prompt, cd to that directory and type make.

-target, giving the following output:
+make will read the Makefile, and execute the all target, giving the following output:

 echo "hello, world" hello, world

-will first print the full command, before printing any output.
+As you can see, make will first print the full command, before printing any output.

-This can be disabled by using an @
+This can be disabled by using an @ sign before the command:

-all: @echo "hello, world"
+@echo "hello, world"

 Now the output is simply: